 Even though a single audit must be performed, grant recipients also are subject to additional audits by the DHS Office of the Inspector General and State auditors.
 OMB requires grant recipients to maintain financial and program records for 3 years beyond the date of final FSR or follow their and the Grantee's standard record retention policy if that policy requires record retention beyond the 3-year requirement.
 If an FSR is not required, records must be maintained for 3 years from the date of the final certification of completion of the applicant's last project.
+Based on the OMB Circular A-133 grant compliance supplement issued in March 2014, entities must record expenditures on the SEFA when FEMA has approved the entity's Project Worksheet (PW) and the entity has incurred the eligible expenditures.
+The Authority's PW and eligible expenditures were approved during 2013.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED MAY 31, 2013
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED MAY 31, 2014